Palladium (New York City): The Palladium theater

 On July 25, 1980, Kiss played the venue, their only North American concert in 1980, to introduce new drummer Eric Carr to the American press before heading overseas for their Unmasked Tour.
 Also part of the reason for having the concert was to help subsidize the rental of the Palladium for tour rehearsals with Carr.

-Many UK punk and new wave acts made their New York debuts at the Palladium, including the Clash, the Jam, the Boomtown Rats, the Fall, Graham Parker & the Rumour, Rockpile, U2, Duran Duran, the Undertones, and Roxy Music.
+Many UK punk and new wave acts made their New York debuts at the Palladium, including the Clash, the Jam, the Boomtown Rats, the Fall, Graham Parker & the Rumour, Rockpile, Duran Duran, the Undertones, and Roxy Music.
 American punk bands the Ramones, Blondie, the Cramps, and X also played there in the late seventies and early eighties.
+U2 performed at the Palladium for both their Boy and War album tours.

 The venue was also where many British heavy metal acts made their initial impact in the United States in the late 1970s and early 1980s, including Judas Priest, Iron Maiden, Def Leppard, Ozzy Osbourne, Humble Pie, and other participants of the so-called new wave of British heavy metal.
 The classic line-up of Motörhead, with "Fast" Eddie Clarke on guitar, performed its final show at the Palladium on May 14, 1982.

 By 1981, business had declined rapidly.
 "The Palladium has been over for the past year as far as is concerned," Delsener told Newsday.
 "We now average one show a month; we used to average four or five, But the acts aren't working anymore, they're not going on tour, the record companies don't support their small acts on tour anymore."
-The Palladium was closed to concerts in 1982.